 9. Set up a fundraiser and donate the proceeds

-If you want to catch the attention of locals, then set up an online fundraiser.
+If you want to catch the attention of locals, then set up a fundraiser.

 Provide some of your services to the winner of a raffle free of charge, and allow people to get one raffle ticket per donation.
 You can set the donation levels based on the median income in your area.
 Then, once all is done, donate all the proceeds to help a local charity or children’s hospital that serves the Hispanic population.

 10. Reach out to local schools and display Hispanic art from kids

 You can create beauty while still celebrating Hispanic Heritage Month by reaching out to local schools and asking if they have any art they would like to display.

 Many schools create art projects during this time of year, and having it on display at a local business would thrill most children and parents alike.
 If your business is open, display them there, but also share them on social media so that people who want to stay home can see them too!